jlevy/kash/src/kash/docs/markdown/topics/a1_what_is_kash.md

 command and an MCP tool, so it integrates with other tools like Anthropic Desktop or Cursor.

+You can think of it a kind of hybrid between an AI assistant, a shell, and a developer tool like Cursor or Claude Code.
-It’s an exploration of a better way to remix, combine, and interactively explore tools and workflows by composing AI tools, APIs, and libraries.
+It's an attempt at finding a way to remix, combine, and interactively explore and then gradually automate complex tasks by composing AI tools, APIs, and libraries.

 And of course, kash can read its own functionality and enhance itself by writing new actions.